This set of Basic Engineering Materials and Metallurgy Questions and Answers focuses on “Mechanical Tests on Metals, Protection Against Wear”.

 3. The compressive test is done on which of the following materials?

 a) Cast iron

-Explanation: Since brittle materials are unsuitable for tension test, they are checked using compressive test.
+Explanation: Since brittle materials are unsuitable for tension test, they are checked using a compressive test.
 Brittle materials such as cast iron, concrete, mortar, brick, and ceramics are commonly tested in compression.